 Loved accents are soon forgot.

-When the lamp is broken into pieces, its light gets totally extinguished.
+In the first stanza of ‘The Flight of Love’, when the lamp is broken into pieces, its light gets totally extinguished.
 When the cloud is dissolved and no trace of it is left in the sky, the glorious rainbow also disappears.
 When the lute is broken, its sweet melodies are lost.
 When the end of love comes, the sweet words which the lovers have spoken to each other are forgotten.

 As music and splendour